awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 You can create your own AMI that provides network address translation and use your AMI to launch an EC2 instance as a NAT instance\.
 You launch a NAT instance in a public subnet to enable instances in the private subnet to initiate outbound IPv4 traffic to the internet or other AWS services, but prevent the instances from receiving inbound traffic initiated on the internet\.

-**Limitations**
-+ Your NAT instance quota depends on your instance quota for the Region\.
+Your NAT instance quota depends on your instance quota for the Region\.
 For more information, see [Amazon EC2 service quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-+ NAT is not supported for IPv6 traffic—use an egress\-only internet gateway instead\.
-For more information, see [Enable outbound IPv6 traffic using an egress\-only internet gateway](egress-only-internet-gateway.md)\.

 **Topics**
 + [NAT instance basics](#basics)